jpcornil-git/HA-sma/README.md

 ## Highlights of what it does offer

-- Poll Sunny Webbox using rpc [API v1.4](https://github.com/jpcornil-git/HA-sma/Sunny-Webbox-remote-procedure-call-User-manual-v1.4.pdf)
+- Poll Sunny Webbox using rpc [API v1.4](https://github.com/jpcornil-git/HA-sma/blob/main/Sunny-Webbox-remote-procedure-call-User-manual-v1.4.pdf)
-- Create HA sensors for all reported channels and sources, e.g. in my case:
+- Create HA sensors for all reported channels and sources, e.g. in my setup:
    - Webbox summary ('My Plant') - 5 sensors
    - Inverter - 9 sensors
 - **Config Flow** support (UI configuration) in addition to legacy configuration.yaml.